mufeedkka/ecommerce-golang/README.md

 # E-Commerce Application

 This is an E-Commerce application built using Go (Golang), Next.js, GORM, GIN, and SQLite.
-The project aims to create a fully functional e-commerce website where users can browse products, add items to their cart, place orders, and more.
+The project aims to create a fully functional e-commerce website where users can browse products, add items to their cart, place orders, and more

 ## STATUS